alikariminik/My-Gov-Milestone-Project-3/README.md

 I would have liked to have expanded the database to include additional cabinet attendees who are not deemed as Cabinet Ministers.
 Additionally, I would have liked to have added a filter option so that the user can show only a list of Cabinet members by a given condition - e.g. Age over 40, Ministers by Department, Gender etc.

-Further to this, I would have liked to expand the Cabinet_member.html page to obtian more details on the Cabinet Members from the API Calls.
+Further to this, I would have liked to expand the Cabinet_member.html page to obtain more details on the Cabinet Members from the API Calls.

 ### Languages Used